Kodiak Island Fishing Lodge #KSPL1

-This high end Alaska fishing lodge offers incredible halibut and salmon fishing.
+This high end Alaska fishing lodge on Kodiak Island that offers incredible halibut and salmon fishing.

 Kodiak Island is a secluded fishing heaven and should be on every anglers bucket list.
 This area is ranked the #1 fishery in protected waters .
 The water near the lodge is rich with candle fish, herring, and other baitfish which are a staple food source for halibut, King salmon, Silver Salmon and Ling Cod.
 The fishing is only 15-45 minutes from the lodge and most days you will be fishing in calm shallow water making the fishing more intense.